Oh, if you could have been a fly in my house last night, as my husband and I discussed the ramifications of today’s verse.

 “Then you come to the point where the wife is working herself to the bone and it’s not getting anywhere.
 The dishes aren’t done, the house isn’t clean, the wash isn’t done, the children are ignored.
 The husband feels depressed and wants to help, but the wife feels guilty, that she’s less of a wife because she didn’t get it all done around the house.
 All of this builds up friction between a husband and wife.”

-Answers, Honey?
+Do you have answers, Honey?
 What should be done?

 “Well, Anne, there is no such thing as perfection.
 Rich wives might not need extra income, but their situations aren’t perfect either.
 Kids are resilient.
 If the home is secure, they can roll with tough economic times.”